Last Updated on April 2, 2023 by Matt

 - 3 – 25 mph / 40 kmh (maximum top speed)

 The scooter will take about 4 seconds to reach the speed of 15 mph / 25 kmh, and around 9 seconds to get close to the top speed.

 As a rear-drive scooter, the Apollo City will have better torque and climb better than other single-drive scooters that have the motor in the front.

 The official climb angle of the scooter is 15° / 27%.
-There are a few official climb tests for this scooter, as well as many anecdotal reports about the scooter’s climbing abilities, and they pretty much all state a similar climb angle as the official one.
+From what I was able to observe during my tests, that climb angle is acurate, if not a bit under-reported.
 This means, most of the hills and slopes you encounter in a typical ride in a city that’s not too hilly, will not be a problem for the Apollo City.

 The official weight limit of the Apollo City is 265 lbs / 120 kg.
 Lots of heavier riders close to that limit have tested the scooter, and most of them report no noticeable drop in performance, and the scooter delivering the advertised specs or close to it.

 The Apollo City is a true mid-price scooter, but it comes fully equipped and with as many features as the premium and luxury scooters.